 How soon before hitting the beach or pool do you recommend waxing and why?
 Do wax two to three days in advance, especially if you are new to waxing, as people with very sensitive skin might incur slight redness or blotchiness.
 It will calm down in a day or so.
 Waxing removes hair from the root, which keeps your skin hair-free for around 2-3 weeks.
 How should you take care of the area after you get a wax?
 For the 24 hours after your wax treatment, STRIP recommends the following: -No hot baths -No swimming or sunbathing -No heat or UV treatments like sunbeds or saunas -No tight clothing -No perfumed products including deodorant, anti-perspirant, self-tanner, or makeup -No touching, scrubbing, or rubbing the area -No intense exercise

+What do you recommend for that time when the hair is too short to wax but is obviously there and you still want to wear a swimsuit?
 Strip’s specially formulated Strip Berry Chocolate wax is able to remove hair as short as 1mm.
 Though if your hair is shorter than 1mm, then you would have no other alternatives but to shave, which we don’t recommend.

 Shaving (causes) a rapid (around 2-5 days) resurfacing of hair and results in unsightly, coarse stubble.
 Shaving commonly results in ingrown hair, bumps, cut and other skin irritations.
 Also, each time you shave, the hair appears to grow back darker since shaving cuts the hair at a blunt angle, resulting in a coarse re-growth.